tpsmi/tpsmi.github.io/_news/announcement_10.md

         </div>
     </div>
     <div class="caption mt-3">
-       Images on a frong page of L'Illustration identified using Layout Parser.
+       Images on a front page of L'Illustration identified using Layout Parser.
     </div>
 </div>